-Dudley Council is committed to keeping our roads free of obstruction and nuisance.
+We are committed to keeping our roads free of obstruction and nuisance.
 We inspect our highways regularly to ensure they are free from obstruction.
-It is a criminal offence to wilfully obstruct the free passage along a highway.
+It's a criminal offence to wilfully obstruct the free passage along a highway.

 Mud/debris on the road (including fly tipping, dead animals and spillages): To report a cleanliness issue relating to a street, gully, car park, public convenience or other public area, please complete our Street Cleansing Report Form.